Global Student-Teaching: Preparations

 Mexico: Visa required for American citizens for a stay of over 90 days.
 All U.S.citizens must show proof of identity and U.S. citizenship when entering the United States from Canada, Mexico, Bermuda and the countries of the Caribbean by land or sea.

 New Zealand: Visa required for American citizens for a stay of over 90 days.

 St. Lucia: No visa required for American citizens.
 Proof of Citizenship is required.

 - Visa requirements continue to change; please confirm with the US Department of State.

 6. Contact the SNC health center or your own travel clinic for information regarding immunizations/inoculations.

 - These are needed mainly for certain destinations in Africa, Asia or Latin America.
 Make sure to get a vaccination certificate listing your inoculations, since some countries (especially in tropical areas) require it at the border.

-- about 2-3 months before arrival in your host country, electronically or via fax or telephone.
+- This should happen 2-3 months before arrival in your host country, electronically or via fax or telephone.